Home High Level Design V

 • we need to have different “levels” of our map / graphs

-• use case 1 - as we “zoom in”, we see more detailed images on google maps with more smaller roads and more precise location details, but as we zoom out, we only see images with the important highways and district level names
+• example 1 - as we “zoom in”, we see more detailed images on google maps with smaller roads and more precise location details. as we zoom out, we only see images with the important highways and district level names

 • these ideas of levels can be linked to using geo hash described in uber. e.g. 110 would mean 3 levels, 1110 would mean four levels and so on